JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [GenSAS](https://www.gensas.org/) is an online platform that provides a pipeline for whole genome structural and functional annotation.
 Users can upload genome sequences and select from a variety of tools for repeat masking, prediction of gene models and other structural features as well as functional annotation tools.

+### Functional Annotation

+[Team3-FunctionalAnnotation](https://github.com/compgenomics2019/Team3-FunctionalAnnotation) is a pipeline for functional annotation of prokaryote genomes.
+However, most of the tools present can also be used in eukaryotic genome functional annotation.

+[Interproscan](https://github.com/ebi-pf-team/interproscan): InterPro is a database which integrates together predictive information about proteins' function from a number of partner resources, giving an overview of the families that a protein belongs to and the domains and sites it contains.

+Users who have novel nucleotide or protein sequences that they wish to functionally characterise can use the software package InterProScan to run the scanning algorithms from the InterPro database in an integrated way.

+[Infernal and rfam](https://github.com/Rfam/rfam-docs/blob/master/docs/source/genome-annotation.rst): The Rfam library of covariance models can be used to search sequences (including whole genomes) for homologues to known non-coding RNAs, in conjunction with the Infernal software.

+[Diamond])(https://github.com/bbuchfink/diamond) is a sequence aligner for protein and translated DNA searches, designed for high performance analysis of big sequence data.
+The key features are:
+- Pairwise alignment of proteins and translated DNA at 500x-20,000x speed of BLAST.
+- Frameshift alignments for long read analysis.
+- Low resource requirements and suitable for running on standard desktops or laptops.
+- Various output formats, including BLAST pairwise, tabular and XML, as well as taxonomic classification.

 ### Genome Quality

 [PATRIC](https://docs.patricbrc.org/tutorial/genome_quality_report/genome_quality_report.html) is a genome quality tool that looks at the functional roles present in an annotated genome to determine if the genome looks correct.
 Two separate mechanisms are used to predict the number of times each role should be found in the genome.
 A role is good if it occurs the predicted number of times; otherwise it is problematic.